 Officially we call our country “Koninkrijk der Nederlanden“, which translates as “Kingdom of the Netherlands”.
 That’s what it says in our passports.
 But nobody would say it like that in everyday speech.
 We will say “Nederland“, in English “the Netherlands”.
 It looks like this.

 The kingdom also contains the Caribbean islands Aruba, Curaçao, Bonaire, St Eustatius, Saba and the southern part of the island St Martin.
 The European part of the Kingdom of the Netherlands has had its present shape since 1830, not considering some minor border changes after World War II.
-It has been a kingdom since 1815.
+It has been an independent kingdom since 1815.

 Then what is Holland?